Management in the Middle East and North Africa: Domestic and International Developments

 - Full Year

-At the end of a course, a student should be able to demonstrate that they can
+At the end of a module, a student should be able to demonstrate that they can

 - Understand the economic and political consequences of the economic leap forward, contrasting development before and including the 1950s, after the discovery of oil in the 1960s and 1970s, and since then.